Narotam-Mishra/aws-learning/ReadMe.txt

 # Direct Connect :- It establishes a dedicated network connection from your premises to AWS.

 # More Info on AWS VPC :- https://docs.aws.amazon.com/vpc/

+## AWS VPC Manual Creation (7:27:17)

+## AWS Billing and Organization (7:39:25)

+# AWS Organizations enables you to centrally manage and consolidate all of your AWS accounts in the AWS Cloud.

+# More About AWS Organisation :- https://aws.amazon.com/organizations/getting-started/

+## AWS Amplify (7:47:19)

+#